gtech-mulearn/WikiSyllabus/src/WikiSyllabus/C-Programming/14library_functions.md

-# C Library Functions
+# Library Functions

-## The C library functions are provided by the system and stored in the library.
+### The library functions are provided by the system and stored in the library.
 The C library function is also called an inbuilt function in C programming.

 To use Inbuilt Function in C, you must include their respective header files, which contain prototypes and data definitions of the function.